Farming and land use

 Adopt low-emission farming practices

-It is estimated that farming contributes about 10% of total greenhouse gas emissions in the UK.
+According to GOV.UK, farming is the source of 11% of total greenhouse gas emissions in the UK.

 The Committee on Climate Change estimates that the majority of these emissions can be cut by 2050 without impacting UK food production.